 It also makes your investing job a lot easier.
 You could build a portfolio of stocks and bonds from scratch, but most people don’t have the time, confidence, or experience to do it well.
 Funds are the “easy” button.

 Get Help From the Pros

-Another option is to use a robo-advisor—a digital platform that builds and manages a portfolio or ETFs using algorithm-driven models.
-In most cases you’ll pay a management fee of about 0.25 percent (some brokerages, including Schwab, provide this service for free).
-You’ll also fill out an initial questionnaire, so the robo-advisor can select appropriate investments based on your age, risk tolerance and other factors.
+Another option is to use a robo-advisor.
+That’s a digital platform that builds and manages a portfolio or ETFs using algorithm-driven models.
+In most cases, you’ll pay a management fee of about 0.25% (some brokerages, including Schwab, provide this service for free).

 You’ll fill out an initial questionnaire so the robo-advisor can select appropriate investments based on your age, risk tolerance, and other factors.

 Finally, you can work with an investment professional who can manage your IRA for you.
 Many brokerages offer managed accounts.
 An annual advisory fee typically covers the ongoing management of your money, including investment selection, rebalancing, and personal service and support.

 No matter which route you choose, find out ahead of time which fees you’ll have to pay—including expense ratios, commission fees, and account fees—and what they’ll cost you each year.
 Left unchecked, these fees can quickly erode your earnings, leaving your nest egg a lot lighter come retirement.